riceissa/issarice.com/wiki/resolving-issues-with-the-irs.md

 # Timeline

 April
-:   Didn't manage to finish filing tax return; penalty amount small so it wasn't a big deal.
+:   I didn't manage to finish filing my tax return; the penalty amount is small so it wasn't a big deal.

 May
-:   Filed tax return.
+:   I filed my tax return.

 June 21
-:   Received CP14 notice from the IRS (notice dated June 20).
+:   I received a CP14 notice from the IRS (notice dated June 20).

 June 28
-:   Called the IRS for the first time to tell them I disagreed with the amount due notice (CP14), using the number they provided on the CP14 for disagreements with the amount due.
+:   I called the IRS for the first time to tell them I disagreed with the amount due notice (CP14), using the number they provided on the CP14 for disagreements with the amount due.
 During the call I realized my mistake, and that the failure-to-file and failure-to-pay penalties shouldn't have been on line 79.
 The IRS representative told me they had to honor my initial filing of Form 1040.
 I asked on which line the penalty *should* have been listed; the representative told me to look in IRS Publication 17 (288 pages long), section 1 (only when pressed further), but could not cite a paragraph.